 Two business structures to consider are a sole proprietorship or limited liability company (LLC).
 A sole proprietorship has one owner, requires no annual state filings, and can have low startup costs.
 However, it can be difficult to build credit or obtain outside funding.
 Taxes can be higher, too.

 An LLC can help protect your personal assets from debts and lawsuits.
 While slightly more complicated to set up, an LLC may also lower your business tax bills and smooth your path when pursuing loans or other capital.
 Need help with the administrative side?
 A registered agent can save time and hassle fulfilling state requirements such as fees and annual filings.
+You can also hire a business formation service, allowing you to focus on your company’s startup instead of on paperwork.

 You’ve got your business plan and your structure narrowed down, so now it’s time to calculate startup costs.
 An initial list of fixed, ongoing, and one-time expenses may include: